 6. Buyer-Seller Contact Response Time (CRT)

 To keep your Amazon seller account in good standing, it is important to respond to all messages you receive from buyers within 24 hours.
 This is a good rule of thumb to follow at all times, but it’s especially important when millions of additional people are buying on Amazon and expecting exceptional products and customer service.
 Your Contact Response Time (CRT) lets you know how long on average it takes you to respond to messages that your Amazon store receives.

-Earlier in 2021, we covered the increase in seller fees that was scheduled for the middle of the year.
+Earlier this year, we covered the increase in seller fees that was scheduled for the middle of the year.
 You can review all of these fees using the links below to see what Amazon sellers were charged before June 1 and what they will be charged moving forward.
 Most of these fees impact sellers that use FBA fulfillment centers, which means that inventory fulfilled by FBA during and after Prime Day will be affected.

 Amazon FBA and referral fee changes: